-- To start a cold engine, move the Choke to the CHOKE position.
-To restart a warm engine, leave the - To restart a warm engine, leave the Choke in the RUN position.
+To start a cold engine, move the Choke to the START position.

+To restart a warm engine, leave the Choke in the RUN position.

 Note: Some tools have a Speed Control Lever located elsewhere on the tool which functions the same as the Throttle.
 Use the Speed Control Lever in place of the Throttle when the tool is so equipped.